Key Takeaways

 Cabinet systems engineered for exterior environments simplify this coordination and reduce the need for field adjustments.

-Designing for Exposure and Environmental Conditions
+Designing Outdoor Kitchens for Exposure and Environmental Conditions

 Hardscape design influences how cabinetry is exposed to sun, wind, and moisture.
 Pergolas, walls, plantings, and elevation changes all affect cabinet performance over time.